-31. SHARE OPTION SCHEME (Continued)
+31 SHARE OPTION SCHEME (Continued)

-The Group recognised share option expense of approximately HK\$124,000 and HK\$213,000 during the years ended 31 March 2023 and 2022, respectively.
+The Group recognised share option expense of approximately HK\$55,000 and HK\$124,000 during the years ended 31 March 2024 and 2023, respectively.

-At the end of the reporting period, the Company had 5,880,000 (2022: 8,880,000) share options granted but unvested.
-At the date of approval of these audited consolidated financial statements, the Company had 11,820,000 (2022: 11,920,000) share options outstanding under the Scheme, which represented approximately 1.5% (2022: 1.5%) of the shares in issue as at that date.
+At the end of the reporting period, the Company had 2,940,000 (2023: 5,880,000) share options granted but unvested.
+At the date of approval of these consolidated financial statements, the Company had 11,820,000 (2023: 11,820,000) share options outstanding under the Scheme, which represented approximately 1.5% (2023: 1.5%) of the shares in issue as at that date.

-32. CONVERTIBLE BONDS
+32 CONVERTIBLE BONDS

-The Company issued 2.5% convertible bonds with aggregate principal amount of HK\$75,600,000 to Vendor (as defined in note 41) on 8 October 2021 in relation to acquisition of S1IHL.
+The Company issued 2.5% convertible bonds with aggregate principal amount of HK\$75,600,000 to ServiceOne Global Holdings Limited ("ServiceOne Global") on 8 October 2021 in relation to acquisition of S1IHL.
 The convertible bonds are denominated in Hong Kong dollars.
-The convertible bonds will mature on the fifth anniversary of the date of the issue at their principal amount or can be converted into ordinary shares of the Company at the holder's option at a conversion price of HK\$0.168 per share at any time up to the maturity date of the convertible bonds, at the sole discretion of the Company, the Company may cancel and redeem 100% of the outstanding amount of the convertible bonds.
-Unless previously converted or cancelled, the Company shall redeem all the outstanding convertible bonds on the maturity date at a redemption amount equivalent to 100% of the outstanding principal.
+The convertible bonds will mature on the fifth anniversary of the date of the issue at their principal amount or can be converted into ordinary shares of the Company at the holder's option at a conversion price of HK\$0.168 per share at any time up to the maturity date of the convertible bonds.
+At any time immediately after three years from the issue date and up to the maturity date of the convertible bonds, at the sole discretion of the Company, the Company may cancel and redeem 100% of the outstanding amount of the convertible bonds plus any accrued (up to the date of redemption) but unpaid interest.
+Unless previously converted or cancelled, the Company shall redeem all the outstanding convertible bonds on the maturity date at a redemption amount equivalent to 100% of the outstanding principal plus any accrued (up to the date of redemption) but unpaid interest.